 The Office of the Department of Corrections Ombudsman is a new unit that was established to provide independent oversight of the state's correctional facilities.
 The Ombudsman Unit operates to fulfill its obligations as defined by Code § 53.1-17.2 by conducting inspections; monitoring conditions; establishing the Inmate and Family Support Services Line to receive complaints/inquiries and determine if investigation is warranted; provide information; provide technical assistance, review the administrative remedy process of DOC; develop a strategic plan; and coordinate reporting as required by the Code.

-For fiscal year 2025, the Ombudsman Unit will:
+For fiscal year 2026, the Ombudsman Unit will:

-- Be established through the hiring of the Ombudsman and staff. - Establish the Inmate and Family Support Service Line per Code § 53.1-17.9. - Begin conducting initial inspections of each facility maintained by the Department of Corrections, per Code § 53.1-17.6. - Issue an annual report by December 31, 2024, per Code § 53.1-17.8. - Develop a short-term and long-term strategic plan, and report on its initial activities and the strategic plan to the Governor and the General Assembly on or before November 15, 2025, per Code § 53.1-17.9.
+- Establish and maintain structure for Ombudsman Unit to include finalizing desk procedures and best practices for handling intake, investigations, and inspections. - Establish and operate under the guidelines outlined in the joint Memorandum of Agreement with the Virginia Department of Corrections. - Establish the Inmate and Family Support Service Line per Code § 53.1-17.9 to review complaints and inquiries and determine if investigation is warranted. - Complete initial inspections of each facility maintained by the Virginia Department of Corrections, per Code § 53.1-17.6.
+Issue publicly facility inspection reports on state correctional facility conditions and a summary of data and recommendations arising from any complaints investigated. - Establish procedures to gather stakeholder input into the unit's activities and priorities. - Finalize a short-term and long-term strategic plan, and report on its initial activities and the strategic plan to the Governor and the General Assembly on or before November 15, 2025, per Code § 53.1-17.9. - Issue an annual report by December 31, 2025, per Code § 53.1-17.8.